AmaranthosIO/amaranthosio.github.io/content/articles/build-from-nothing/index.md

 We want to clarify where boundaries lie, not necessarily shove everything into a hierarchy or encapsulation.
 We will have to get used to this idea if coming from a purely OOP background.
 Functional Programming is a bit different.

 We will define some more [Axioms](/library/axiom), meaning a definition, so we understand exactly what we are working with.
+In [DDD](/library/ddd) you might calls these [Aggregate Roots](/library/aggregate).

 ## Person

-A person is human being.
-It can be a lot of other [things](/library/things), but for us, it roots as a human being.
-To assign properties, we will be extraordinarily limited, relying on [traits](/library/traits) and [implementations](/library/implementation) to build utility.
+A person is human being. `People` are the plural of person.
+It can be a lot of other [things](/library/things), but it roots as a human being.
+Properties are not widely defined in this structure, relying on [traits](/library/traits) and [implementations](/library/implementation) to build utility.

-We will be avoiding definitions [such as this](https://schema.org/Person)
+We will be avoiding definitions [such as this](https://schema.org/Person), though we can project into them and read from them through the use of [ACLs](/library/anti-corruption).

+We support things acting as humans, but they are not people, we will talk about this more in identification, authentication, and authorization.

 ## Place